 What’s better than a glass of good local wine after a long walk through the city?

-This wine is produced only in Lumbarda (which is a community of fisherman and farmers) and nowhere else in the world.
+This wine is produced only in Lumbarda (which is a community of fishermen and farmers) and nowhere else in the world.

-There are several wine tasting tours that will take you to various spots to try the local wines.
+There are several wine tasting tours (like this one!) that will take you to various spots to try the local wines.
 And this wine goes best with some seafood.
 So, what are you waiting for?

 Feast on fresh seafood

 It’s time to savor the sea with all your senses!